the-full-stack/website/docs/spring2021/index.md

 ## Week 13: Teams

-The week of April 26, we discuss ML roles and team structures, as well as big companies vs startups.
+We discuss ML roles and team structures, as well as big companies vs startups.

 - [Lecture 13: ML Teams & Startups](./lecture-13.md) (👈 with detailed notes)
 - [Panel Discussion: Do I need a PhD to work in ML?](./panel.md)